omarfawzi/Data-Structures/README.md

   - Interval Tree (0%)
   - Segment Tree (0%)

-Further benchmarks will be added .
+Further benchmarks will be added introducing time and space complexity for each data structure.

 You are welcome to contribute to this repo by any way .